alexigityan1999/multyChat/README.md

    - This command will create the executable file `server.exe` (or `server` in the case of Linux).

 2. **Run the server:**
-   - Execute the compiled server, specifying the port to listen on.
+   - Execute the compiled server.
 Example:
      ```bash
      ./server.exe
      ```